 - Type C 2-pronged Euro plugs (as shown above)

 - Type G 3 Pin horizontal UK plugs (as shown above) and the

 - Type A 2 flat pin US plugs.

 Here is an example of the Type A 2 flat pin plug:

-Getting an universal international travel adaptor for Australians, is the best way to ensure that you’re covered from all angles, no matter where in Asia you are.
+Getting a universal international travel adaptor, is the best way to ensure that you’re covered from all angles, no matter where in Asia you are.

 Much like Asia, the plug sockets in the Middle East vary a lot too.

 If travelling to multiple countries in the Middle East, you will likely need one of the following:

 - Type G 3 rectangular pin UK plug.

 - Type D 3-pronged old British plug (these are rarer).